-Myriam offers small groups the possibility to have picnics in the vines, consisting in local delicacies made by regional producers.
+You would like to spend some more time in the vineyard after your wine tour?
+We offer small groups the possibility to have meals in the vines, consisting in local delicacies made by regional producers.

-For groups of maximum 15 people.
+For groups of minimum 10 people.

 Here is a glimpse at the local delicacies we serve during our picnics in the vineyard: